Qbop981001/emotion-aware-eca/README.md

   For training on the reconstructed dataset, change the variable  ```DATASET_TYPE``` to 'reconstructed' in ```data_processing_emotionaltext.py``` or ```data_processing_untypedmarker.py```.
 When evaluating on the reconstructed dataset, results on multiple emotion-cause pair extraction will also be printed, and in ```train_typedmarker.py```, we report the upper bound of ECPE.

+## Implementation for another data split

+In addition to the 10-fold cross-validation data split employed by most previous methods (following https://github.com/Determined22/Rank-Emotion-Cause ).
+There is another data split based on randomly sampling train/validation/test sets with 8:1:1 proportion 20 times (following https://github.com/HLT-HITSZ/TransECPE).
+We also conduct experiments and report comparative results on this data split in our paper.
+The code is located in  ```emotion-aware-ecpe-split20```, and the implementation procedure is the same as mentioned above.